A command-line call is usually composed of the program name followed by a list of arguments.

 Experienced users of the command-line will expect your script to use the common conventions.
 Here are the most important ones:

-1. Arguments that start with a dash (-) are optional.
+- Arguments that start with a dash (

-4. All programs should support two standard options: --version and --help: version simply prints the version to stdout and help displays a help text to explain which arguments are understood by the script.
+and help displays a help text to explain which arguments are understood by the script. - Use the

 We will see in the next section how to design a great help text.
 Meanwhile, here is what a version looks like: